Joe Albi Stadium: Modern use and replacement

 The stadium was used extensively for high school football and marching band competitions.
 The former mayor of Spokane, the late Jim West, proposed to sell Joe Albi to a real estate developer interested in demolishing the stadium and turning it into a housing development.
 After a back and forth struggle, plans to raze the stadium were scrapped.

 Amid the debate about what to do with the aging stadium, an issue about its artificial turf surfaced.
 As a result of the turf being beyond its useful life in early 2006 and deemed unsafe, the Spokane Shadow discontinued its usage of Joe Albi Stadium, citing that the playing surface was too dangerous for PDL soccer games.
 As a consequence, the PDL terminated the Shadow's membership.
 A short time later, the playing surface dilemma was solved when the Spokane and Mead school districts agreed to share the cost of replacing the tired AstroTurf with infilled FieldTurf, which was installed in August 2006 for under $700,000.
 The investment by the two school districts ensures that Joe Albi will endure for at least the life of the new FieldTurf, estimated to be about a decade.

 In 2011, professional soccer returned to Spokane with the Spokane Shine calling the stadium home.

 In 2017, Spokane Public Schools announced that it was exploring options to replace Joe Albi Stadium with a smaller, 5,000-seat facility in Downtown Spokane that would host a professional United Soccer League team.
 The Albi Stadium site would be used for new sports fields.
 An advisory vote in November 2018 approved development of the stadium project on the site of Joe Albi Stadium, which was funded as part of a $495 million capital bond for the school district approved in the same election.
-However, on May 5, 2021, the school district board voted 4–1 in favor of building the stadium in Downtown Spokane instead after reaching an agreement with the Spokane Public Facilities District; a middle school is now planned for the Joe Albi Stadium site.
+On May 5, 2021, the school district board voted 4–1 in favor of building the new stadium in downtown Spokane after reaching an agreement with the Spokane Public Facilities District; a middle school is now planned for the Joe Albi Stadium site.

 A concert, proposed by Sammy Hagar, was scheduled for 2020 as a final event for the stadium; however, that plan was shelved due to the COVID-19 pandemic.
 The concert plan was brought up again in February 2021 with the idea of holding the concert in late August, but it was ultimately scuttled due to issues involving COVID-19 restrictions and limited scheduling time.

 Demolition permits for the stadium were formally filed with the city in January 2022, with the stadium undergoing dust abatement before demolition commenced in March; the process was completed by the following August, with the stadium's concrete blocks pulverized (after undergoing asbestos abatement due to its presence in the caulk used to hold them together) and used as land levelling filler for the site.
 Some of the salvaged bleachers will be donated to the Cheney and Chewelah school districts, while the statue of Albi will be relocated to the new stadium in Downtown Spokane.